Mixcloud Live offers creators the opportunity to live stream music and video content legally and ethically. There are two ways to go live on Mixcloud:

 What's the Mixcloud Server Name?

-The Server Name will need to be inputted in your broadcast software settings to connect you to Mixcloud Live.
-To find out more see the tutorial here.
+The Server Name will need to be entered in your broadcast software settings to connect you to Mixcloud Live.
+To find out more about setting up your streaming software, see the tutorial here.

 How do I finish my stream on Mixcloud?

 How you finish a show can be as important as how you start it and the same goes for live streaming.
-Remember that your followers are watching and listening to you so you can take this opportunity to connect with them even after you're done playing music.
+Remember that your followers are watching and listening to you, so take this opportunity to connect with them even after you're done playing music.

 To end your stream on Mixcloud, click the End Stream button on your streaming software.